chadn/heroku-sails/README.md

 Add mongo db

-	$ heroku addons:add mongolab:starter
+	$ heroku addons:add mongolab:sandbox
-	Adding mongolab:starter on heroku-sails... done, v3 (free) Welcome to MongoLab.
-Your new database is ready for use.
-Please consult the MongoLab Add-on Admin UI for more information and useful management tools.
+	Adding mongolab:sandbox on goargue-sails... done, v3 (free) Welcome to MongoLab.
+Your new subscription is being created and will be available shortly.
+Please consult the MongoLab Add-on Admin UI to check on its progress.
-	Use `heroku addons:docs mongolab:starter` to view documentation.
+	Use `heroku addons:docs mongolab` to view documentation.

 Optionally set the api key.
 If you don't, key check will be skipped and anyone can created/edit.
 Note that we what you set here is what is sent in URL.
 For more on this authentication,